AOSP Porting to iMX8MP for Automotive Application

 • Developed build and flashing tools using uuu for streamlined deployment

-Unlike traditional Yocto-based Android implementations, Iomico focused on maintaining compatibility with upstream AOSP tooling, ensuring long-term maintainability, clean integration of firmware, and simplified OTA updates.
+Iomico focused on maintaining compatibility with upstream AOSP tooling to ensure long-term maintainability, clean firmware integration, and simplified OTA updates.
 By leveraging native AOSP infrastructure, we minimized dependencies on proprietary scripts and delivered a clean and flexible Android system for embedded automotive use.

 Ready to Bring AOSP to Your Hardware?